 Time: 20 minutes

-On paper, it sounds easy to reach a summit via a 700 metre long paved road.
-But Beerburrum summit walk is actually one of the steepest walks in the Glasshouse Mountains.
+On paper, it sounds easy to reach a summit via a 700-metre-long paved road.
+But Mount Beerburrum summit walk is actually one of the steepest walks in the Glasshouse Mountains.
 There is no difficulty apart from the strong incline that will challenge your leg muscles.

 But your efforts are worth it.
 At the summit, you can climb up a fire tower to get 360-degree views of the entire region.

 5. Glasshouse Mountain Lookout track

 Distance: 8oom return

 Difficulty: very easy